GaskusI/Mobile-Phone-Inventory-System/README.md

   Log in functionality was made (in my opinion) in a good way but not having Users class really messed the whole system up.

+  At the moment security is below average.

+Stuff that made me run out of time:

+I should really learn to read what is said in the document.

+definitely should learn more about php.

 Most of the time was wasted trying to pass object to add/edit forms while being serialized.

-  At the moment security is below average.